What if a Formal Complaint is Made?

 It can be very distressing if you have been accused of something, especially something serious.

+Some types of behaviour may be unlawful and allegations may lead to civil claims or criminal proceedings, independently of the University's disciplinary procedure.
 All those involved in a complaint will be treated fairly and offered advice and support.
-It there has been a crime reported, the University will comply with the requirements of the Police investigation.
-The University will not conduct an internal investigation whilst there is a police investigation ongoing; but will commence any required investigation once the police case has been finalised.
+If there has been a crime reported, the University will comply with the requirements of the Police investigation.

 Concerned About Your Own Behaviour?